-The Investment Adviser and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole and in part, to our investment mandates.
+The Investment Adviser and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole or in part, to our investment mandates.
 The Investment Adviser and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
 In such event, depending on the availability of such investment and other appropriate factors, the Investment Adviser or its affiliates may determine that we should invest side-by-side with one or more other funds.
 Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with the Investment Adviser's allocation procedures.
 On June 5, 2017, the SEC issued an exemptive order (the "Exemptive Order") which permits us to co-invest in portfolio companies with certain funds or entities managed by the Investment Adviser or its affiliates in certain negotiated transactions where co-investing would otherwise be prohibited under the 1940 Act, subject to the conditions of the Exemptive Order.
-Pursuant to the Exemptive Order, we are permitted to co-invest with our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including the consideration to be paid, are reasonable and fair to us and our stockholders and do not involve overreaching in respect of us or our stockholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of our stockholders and is consistent with our then-current investment objective and strategies.
+Pursuant to the Exemptive Order, we are permitted to co-invest with our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including, but not limited to, that (1) the terms of the potential co-investment transaction, including the consideration to be paid, are reasonable and fair to us and our stockholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of our stockholders and is consistent with our then-current investment objective and strategies.

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk
+Quantitative and Qualitative Disclosures About Market

+Risk

 We are subject to certain financial market risks, such as interest rate fluctuations.
-During thesix months ended June 30, 2017, certain of the loans held in our portfolio had floating interest rates.
-As of June 30, 2017, approximately 86.8% of investments at fair value (excluding investments on non-accrual, unfunded debt investments and non-interest bearing equity investments) represent floating-rate investments with a LIBOR floor (includes investments bearing prime interest rate contracts) and approximately 13.2% of investments at fair value represent fixed-rate investments.
+During thenine months ended September 30, 2017, certain of the loans held in our portfolio had floating interest rates.
+As of September 30, 2017, approximately 86.7% of investments at fair value (excluding investments on non-accrual, unfunded debt investments and non-interest bearing equity investments) represent floating-rate investments with a LIBOR floor (includes investments bearing prime interest rate contracts) and approximately 13.3% of investments at fair value represent fixed-rate investments.
 Additionally, our senior secured revolving credit facilities are also subject to floating interest rates and are currently paid based on one-month floating LIBOR rates.

 The following table estimates the potential changes in net cash flow generated from interest income and expenses, should interest rates increase by 100, 200 or 300 basis points, or decrease by 25 basis points.
-Interest income is calculated as revenue from interest generated from our portfolio of investments held on June 30, 2017.
+Interest income is calculated as revenue from interest generated from our portfolio of investments held on September 30, 2017.
 Interest expense is calculated based on the terms of our outstanding revolving credit facilities, convertible notes and unsecured notes.
-For our floating rate credit facilities, we use the outstanding balance as of June 30, 2017.
-Interest expense on our floating rate credit facilities is calculated using the interest rate as offune 30, 2017, adjusted for the hypothetical changes in rates, as shown below.
-The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of June 30, 2017.
-These hypothetical calculations are based on a model of the investments in our portfolio, held as offune 30, 2017, and are only adjusted for assumed changes in the underlying base interest rates.
+For our floating rate credit facilities, we use the outstanding balance as of September 30, 2017.
+Interest expense on our floating rate credit facilities is calculated using the interest rate as of September 30, 2017, adjusted for the hypothetical changes in rates, as shown below.
+The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of September 30, 2017.
+These hypothetical calculations are based on a model of the investments in our portfolio, held as of September 30, 2017, and are only adjusted for assumed changes in the underlying base interest rates.